wheelodex/entry-points-txt/README.rst

     entry_points_txt.dump_list(eps: Iterable[EntryPoint], fp: IO[str]) -> None

-Write an iterable of entry points to a file-like object
+Write an iterable of entry points to a file-like object.
+If two or more entry points have the same group & name, only the last one will be output.

 ``dumps_list()``
 ----------------